lodge (noun, verb) /lɑdʒ/ LISTEN

 The related word lodging refers to a place where you can stay temporarily.
 Example: “Have you arranged the lodging for your trip yet?”
 In the plural, lodgings refers to more permanent accommodation.
 Example: “I arrived in town a few days before my job was supposed to start so I could secure lodgings.”

 As mentioned above, in the UK, a lodge is a small house or cottage, often at the entrance of a large estate.
 Related to this meaning, in British universities, the lodge is also the room, normally at the entrance to a university or college building, used by the porters.
 Traditionally, a porter is a gatekeeper (the kind of person who might live in a lodge on a grand estate, keeping out undesirable people), but in modern day usage at a British university, the porters are the people who deal with general enquiries, mail, and caretaking duties.

 lodger (noun), lodgeable (adjective)

 Lodge dates back to the late 12th century.
 The Middle English noun logge, from the Old French loge, can be traced back to the Proto-Germanic root laubja-, meaning ‘shelter,’ which itself possibly comes from the same Proto-Indo-European root as leaf, leub(h).
 Some linguists think that this means that the original meaning was ‘shelter under foliage,’ such as trees.
 It is related to the Old High German louba (porch, gallery) and the modern German Laube (bower or arbor).
-The Germanic origin also gave us the Medieval Latin laubia or lobia (covered walk in a monastery), from where lobby comes from.
+The Germanic origin also gave us the Medieval Latin laubia or lobia (covered walk in a monastery), from which lobby comes.
 The verb, originally meaning ‘to give shelter or encamp an army,’ comes from the noun, and first appeared around the year 1200.
 The wider meaning, ‘to provide temporary habitation,’ was first used in the late 13th century.